tesSer16/jaewoojung.github.io/_pages/about.md

 permalink: /
 subtitle:

-social: true  # includes social icons at the top of the page
+social: false  # includes social icons at the bottom of the page

 profile:
   align: right